Overview of Survey Design

 Moreover, most of the questions are asked repeatedly in every survey or periodically (once every few surveys).
 On the other hand, there have also been questions that were asked only in certain surveys in order to respond to the social conditions and research trends present at that time.

-With regard to physical condition, in addition to reporting by the participants themselves (responses to questions), the interviewers took objective measures of the body and physical performance, including height, weight, walking speed, and grip strength.
+Regarding physical condition, in addition to participants' self-reports (responses to questions), the interviewers obtained objective measures of body and physical performance, including height, weight, walking speed, and grip strength.
 The measurements were first taken in the eighth wave survey and continued in the ninth.
+These measurements were suspended in the 10th wave due to the COVID-19 pandemic but resumed in the 11th wave.

 ◎ Details on the methods used in the eighth and later waves are provided in the following study report (in Japanese):